VKMishra08/RC-Controller-Car/README.md

 # 🚗 RC Controller Car

-> A wireless Arduino-based robotic car designed for real-time remote-controlled movement and motor control.
+> A wireless ESP32-based robotic car designed for real-time remote-controlled movement and motor control.

 ## 📌 About The Project

-The RC Controller Car is a wireless robotic vehicle developed using Arduino and an RC transmitter-receiver system.
+The RC Controller Car is a wireless robotic vehicle developed using ESP32 and an RC transmitter-receiver system.
 The project allows the user to control the car remotely and perform different movements such as forward, backward, left, right, and stop.

-This project demonstrates practical implementation of Arduino programming, wireless communication, motor control, embedded systems, and robotics.
+This project demonstrates practical implementation of ESP32 programming, wireless communication, motor control, embedded systems, and robotics.

 ## ✨ Key Features